software-mansion/react-native-gesture-handler/docs/handler-longpress.md

 The handler is implemented using [UILongPressGestureRecognizer](https://developer.apple.com/documentation/uikit/uilongpressgesturerecognizer) on iOS and [LongPressGestureHandler](https://github.com/kmagiera/react-native-gesture-handler/blob/master/android/lib/src/main/java/com/swmansion/gesturehandler/LongPressGestureHandler.java) on Android.

-## Parameters
+## Properties

-See [set of parameters inherited from base handler class](handler-common.md#parameters).
-Below is a list of parameters specific to `LongPressGestureHandler` component:
+See [set of properties inherited from base handler class](handler-common.md#properties).
+Below is a list of properties specific to `LongPressGestureHandler` component:

+---
 ### `minDurationMs`

 How long the view has to be pressed in order for gesture to activate.
 In milliseconds.
 The default duration is 0.5sec.

+---
 ### `maxDist`

 Allow finger movement while pressing.
 This property expresses the maximum distance it is allowed for the finger to travel before it cancels.
 The default distance is 10 points.